-Oatmeal is just about the most comforting and healthy breakfast around.
-With so many delicious ways to change up the flavors (cinnamon, cacao powder, peanut butter!) and such a variety of toppings to make each bowl unique (nuts, fruit, compote, poached eggs!) there is no better whole food bowl.
-Here is everything you need to know about how to make oatmeal--plus nutrition facts, topping game-changers, types of oats, and so much more!
+Comfort food isn't always healthy (read: cheesy grits), so oatmeal is a welcome exception.
+With so many delicious ways to change up the flavors (cinnamon, cacao powder, peanut butter...) and such a variety of toppings to make each bowl unique (nuts, fruit, compote, poached eggs...) there is no better whole food bowl to start your day.

 Health Benefits of Oatmeal

-Oats have been considered a healthy breakfast option for decades, with good reason.
+Oats have been considered a healthy breakfast option for decades, and for good reason.
 Oats of all varieties are packed with a certain kind of soluble fiber known as beta glucan.
-This type of fiber is associated with reduced metabolic syndrome, a reduction in LDL cholesterol (the bad kind), decreased risk of heart disease, and improved digestive function.
+This type of fiber is associated with reduced metabolic syndrome, a reduction in LDL cholesterol (the bad kind), decreased risk of heart disease, and improved digestive function.1

 Nutrient breakdown of Oats: 1 cup dry, 81g